Bubble memory: Development

 Amorphous magnetic films were also considered as they had greater potential for improvement of bubble memories vs garnet magnetic films, however the existing experience with garnet films meant that they did not gain a foothold.
 Garnet films have the same or better magnetic properties than orthoferrite films which were considered less promising by comparison.
 Garnet materials (as films on top of a substrate) could allow for higher propagation speeds of the bubbles (bubble speed) than orthoferrites.
 Hard bubbles are slower and more erratic than normal bubbles, a problem that is often overcome by ion-implantation of the garnet magnetic film with neon, and can also be done by coating the garnet magnetic film with permalloy.

 A memory device is formed by lining up tiny electromagnets at one end with detectors at the other end.
 Bubbles written in would be slowly pushed to the other, forming a sheet of twistors lined up beside each other.
 Attaching the output from the detector back to the electromagnets turns the sheet into a series of loops, which can hold the information as long as needed.

-Bubble memory is a non-volatile memory.
-Even when power was removed, the bubbles remained, just as the patterns do on the surface of a disk drive.
-Better yet, bubble memory devices needed no moving parts: the field that pushed the bubbles along the surface was generated electrically, whereas media like tape and disk drives required mechanical movement.
-Finally, because of the small size of the bubbles, the density was in theory much higher than existing magnetic storage devices.
-The only downside was performance; the bubbles had to cycle to the far end of the sheet before they could be read.